International

 Payment methods & specific banking features

-The most widely used payment instrument is the international transfer, followed by documentary remittances and letters of credit, albeit to a lesser extent.
-It is important to bear in mind the current shortage of dollars and exchange controls, which can lead to considerable delays in settlement.
+The most widely used payment instrument is international transfer, followed by documentary remittances and letters of credit, although to a lesser extent.
+The current context of dollar shortages and foreign exchange controls must be carefully considered, which can lead to considerable settlement delays.

 +